Exploring Inclusionary Zoning to Support Affordable Housing

 3) Currently about 65% of residential zoning in Kitchener is for single family homes.
 THAT IS YOUR KEY PROBLEM.
 I agree that we need density but it does not have to be only downtown or only adjacent the LRT.
 Other areas of the city need to densify too.
 We need more low-rise and mid-rise buildings everywhere, and more mixed-use buildings.
 (I loved my building in Montreal that had a bakery, pizza place, flower shop, convenience store and more at its base).
 I actually think this would be even more amenable to developers as it may offset any losses from affordable units as business rentals usually charge more.
 Have Mixed-Use apartments allowed throughout the city would also encourage community engagement - it's a lot easier to get to know neighbours if you pop into the same convenience store in your building, rather than driving/taking bus to the nearest grocery store.

-Jelsie almost 3 years ago
+Jelsie over 3 years ago

 Requiring developers to provide permanent lower cost housing is only going to drive up the sale or rental prices of the other units because the developers are not going to sacrifice their profits.
 So instead of only the 60th percentile and lower earners having problems finding affordable housing, now it's the 65th percentile or maybe even the 70th who have problems finding affordable housing.